ALMArchive/thener/README.md

 # Thener
-Thener is a library that mimics the then portion of a promise, allowing stateful capture of a value and uni-directional transfer function passed to then.
+Thener is a library that mimics the then portion of a promise, allowing stateful capture of a value and uni-directional transfer using functions passed to then.

 ```javascript
 const thn = new Thener(1);